OWRC/interpolants/modelling/waterbudget/data.md

 output: html_document
 ---

+Meteorological data acquisition, management, aggregation and interpolation was largely accomplished using [Delft-FEWS](https://www.deltares.nl/en/software/flood-forecasting-system-delft-fews-2/) (ver.2019.02 build.39845) a flood forecasting system offered (at no cost, only license agreement) by [Deltares](https://www.deltares.nl/en/). <!-- Configuration files for the Delft-FEWS system build can be found here: BLAH. -->
+Model input (i.e., "climate forcing") data required by the model are termed *atmospheric yield* $(Y_a)$ and *atmospheric demand* $(E_a)$.
+These are provided on a 6-hourly timestep.
+These data have been distributed to [some 3,000 10km² sub-watersheds](https://owrc.github.io/interpolants/interpolation/subwatershed.html).

+<iframe src="https://golang.oakridgeswater.ca/pages/subwatersheds.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

+The model was designed to remain amenable to data availability and new technologies; for instance, [SNODAS](https://nsidc.org/data/g02158) can avoid the need to model snowmelt explicitly and leverage these online resources.

 * TOC
 {:toc}

-# Introduction

-Meteorological data acquisition, management, aggregation and interpolation was accomplished using [Delft-FEWS](https://www.deltares.nl/en/software/flood-forecasting-system-delft-fews-2/) (ver.2019.02 build.39845) a flood forecasting system offered (at no cost, only license agreement) by [Deltares](https://www.deltares.nl/en/).
-Configuration files for the Delft-FEWS system build can be found here: BLAH.

-Climate forcing data required by the model are atmospheric yield and potential evaporation on a 6-hourly timestep.
-Atmospheric yield is her defined as water added to land surface in its mobile (read: liquid) form.
-Additional processing performed on the data exported from Delft-FEWS is described below.

-*TODO:*

-CaSPAr

-HRDPA...
-2.5 km resolution, compare that to the `XX` average spacing among operational meteorological stations.

-snodas ... can avoid the need to model snowmelt explicitly, and leverage online resources.